Welcome

 Understandable:

-• Keep sentences simple.
-Aim for fifth to eigth grade readability.
+- Keep sentences simple.
+Aim for eighth-grade readability.

 Robust: